Link Prediction using Embedded Knowledge Graphs: Inference Steps in KBC

 \section{Inference Steps in KBC}

-To analyze the behavior of \generalmodelname/ in each relation path step, we further pick some examples for the tail entity prediction in Table \ref{tab:inference_process}.
-Interestingly, we observe that the model can gradually increase the ranking score of the correct tail entity during the inference process.
+For further analysis of the behavior of \generalmodelname/ over the sequence of lookup steps, Table \ref{tab:inference_process} gives more examples of tail entity prediction.
+Interestingly, the rank of the correct tail entity improves consistently throughout the inference process.